How Long Does it Take to Study For the GRE?

 If you wish to target a higher score, be ready to dedicate a greater amount of time to your preparation.

 3. Amount of prep required: The two factors mentioned above will be a key indicator of your preparation-time.
-Let me take an example to illustrate this:
+Let's take an example to illustrate this:

-Let’s say that the diagnostic test score turns out to be 295, while you require a 315, your target score.
+Let’s say that the diagnostic test score turns out to be 295, while your target score is 315.
 This would mean that you need to raise your score by 20 points.
 To raise your score by that number, you need to chalk out a plan based on the areas in which you scored less.
-To further illustrate this point, let’s say you scored a 142 in the Verbal section and made a lot of mistakes across the Reading Comprehension and the Sentence Completion portions.
+To further illustrate this point, let’s say you scored a 142 in the Verbal section and made a lot of mistakes across the Reading Comprehension and the Text Completion portions.
 To raise your Verbal score to the 152-155 range, you would need to focus on the RC section and improve your vocabulary and grammar.

 Let us equate the number of points to the number of hours of prep required: